-- (1) Assumes a price per share of our common stock of \$43.03, which represents the closing price per share of our common stock on the NYSE on December 29, 2017. - Mr. Oringer received a grant of 500,000 stock options on April 24, 2014, which is scheduled to vest in full on the fifth anniversary of the date of grant; provided, however, that the option will not be exercisable, in whole or part, unless and until the average closing price for our common stock equals or exceeds \$161.88 during any 90 consecutive calendar day period occurring between the five year anniversary of the date of grant and the earlier of Mr. Oringer's termination of service with the Company or April 23, 2024 (the expiration date of the stock options), inclusive. - Mr. Oringer received a grant of 100,000 RSUs on April 24, 2014, which is scheduled to vest upon the satisfaction of both of the following requirements: (x) his continued service until the five year anniversary of the date of grant and (y) the average closing price for the Company's common stock equals or exceeds \$161.88 during any 90 consecutive calendar day period occurring between the five year anniversary of the date of grant and the earlier of Mr. Oringer's termination of service with the Company or April 23, 2024, inclusive. - (4) The option is scheduled to vest in four equal annual installments beginning March 1, 2017. - (5) In connection with his prior service on our Board, Mr. Berns' beneficially owns 1,993 RSUs that are vested as of March 30, 2018 but will not settle until Mr. Berns' separation of service from the Company. - (6) The option is scheduled to vest in four equal annual installments beginning October 1, 2016. - (7) The RSU is scheduled to vest in four equal annual installments beginning October 1, 2016. - (8) The option is scheduled to vest in four equal annual installments beginning March 1, 2017. - (9) The RSU is scheduled to vest in four equal annual installments beginning March 1, 2017. - (10) This option is scheduled to vest in four equal annual installments beginning March 1,2018. - (11) This RSU is scheduled to vest in four equal annual installments beginning March 1,2018. - (12) This option is scheduled to vest in four equal annual installments beginning February 1, 2018. - (13) The RSU is scheduled to vest in four equal annual installments beginning February 1, 2018. - (14) This option is scheduled to vest in four equal annual installments beginning August 1, 2018. - (15) The RSU is scheduled to vest in four equal annual installments beginning August 1, 2018. - (16) The RSU is scheduled to vest in three equal annual installments beginning December 1, 2016. - (17) Upon termination of his employment, Mr. Giambruno forfeited all unvested equity.
+- In August 2018, each NEO's outstanding RSU and option awards, as applicable, as well as strike price for such option awards, were adjusted pursuant to the Special Dividend Adjustment.
+For more information regarding the Special Dividend Adjustment, see "Compensation Discussion and Analysis Section 3 Elements of 2018 Compensation Special Dividend Adjustment" elsewhere in this Proxy Statement.
+The share numbers and exercise prices, as applicable, reported above reflect the number of shares underlying the awards and exercise prices after taking into account the Special Dividend Adjustment. - (2) Assumes a price per share of our Common Stock of \$36.01, which represents the closing price per share of our Common Stock on the NYSE on December 31, 2018. - Mr. Oringer received a grant of 500,000 stock options on April 24, 2014, which is scheduled to vest in full on the fifth anniversary of the date of grant; provided, however, that the option will not be exercisable, in whole or part, unless and until the average closing price for our Common Stock equals or exceeds \$161.88 during any 90 consecutive calendar day period occurring between the five year anniversary of the date of grant and the earlier of Mr. Oringer's termination of service with the Company or April 23, 2024 (the expiration date of the stock options). - Mr. Oringer received a grant of 100,000 RSUs on April 24, 2014, which is scheduled to vest upon the satisfaction of both of the following requirements: (x) his continued service until the five year anniversary of the date of grant and (y) the average closing price for the Company's Common Stock equals or exceeds \$161.88 during any 90 consecutive calendar day period occurring between the five year anniversary of the date of grant and the earlier of Mr. Oringer's termination of service with the Company or April 23, 2024, inclusive. - (5) The option is scheduled to vest in four equal annual installments beginning March 1, 2017. - (6) In connection with his prior service on our Board, Mr. Berns' beneficially owns 2,102 RSUs that are vested as of December 31, 2018 but will not settle until Mr. Berns' separation of service from the Company. - (7) This option is scheduled to vest in four equal annual installments beginning October 1, 2016. - (8) This RSU is scheduled to vest in four equal annual installments beginning October 1, 2016. - (9) This option is scheduled to vest in four equal annual installments beginning March 1, 2017. - (10) This RSU is scheduled to vest in four equal annual installments beginning March 1, 2017. - (11) This option is scheduled to vest in four equal annual installments beginning March 1,2018. - (12) This RSU is scheduled to vest in four equal annual installments beginning March 1, 2018. - (13) This RSU is scheduled to vest in four equal annual installments beginning March 1, 2019. - (14) Mr. Brodbeck resigned from the Company in March 2019.
+Upon termination of his employment, Mr. Brodbeck forfeited all unvested equity. - (15) This option was scheduled to vest in four equal annual installments beginning February 1, 2018. - (16) This RSU was scheduled to vest in four equal annual installments beginning February 1, 2018.